Luddenham, St Mary's Church

 The abbey had to be content with an annual pension of 66s 8d.
 This pension continued until the Abbey was suppressed by Henry VIII during the Reformation.
 Henry gave the living of Luddenham to the Dean and Chapter of Canterbury Cathedral.

 The church features a finely carved 12th-century west doorway with traditional Norman zigzag patterns, and there are fragments of Roman bricks reused in the walls, particularly in the western quoins.

 The nave is likely 12th century, while the very long chancel was added in the early 13th century and contains Early English windows.
 A later oddity is the unusual west tower, rebuilt in 1807, whose upper section is built of red brick.

-One interesting historic feature in the interior is a 13th century stone coffin lid bearing a carving of a pair of hands which may be enclosing a depiction of a heart.
-The coffin lid is though to have come from the ruined church at Stone.
+One interesting historic feature in the interior is a 13th-century stone coffin lid bearing a carving of a pair of hands which may be enclosing a depiction of a heart.
+The coffin lid is thought to have come from the ruined church at Stone.

 St Mary's was in the news in 2013 when thieves broke in and stole a prayer table and an altar cross.

 Please note that the church should only be accessed from the public road leading to the church from the north-east, and the adjacent footpaths - not the private road approaching the church from the south.

 St Mary's is no longer used for regular worship and is cared for by the Churches Conservation Trust.
 As of this writing, it is open daily to visitors.

 Address: Luddenham Court, Luddenham, Kent, England, ME13 0TH